Philzen/WebView-MultiTouch-Polyfill/README.md

 Please visit https://github.com/Philzen/WebView-MultiTouch-Polyfill/wiki for further information and ongoing development updates.

 ### Licence Information
-The author of this repository strongly sympathises with the "Non-Military Use Only" Licence model, however as this poses a logical contradiction of the open source definition, all rights are hereby granted under the Apache licence, which may be referenced here:
+The author of this repository strongly sympathises with the "Non-Military Use Only" Licence model, however as this poses a logical contradiction of the open source definition, all rights are hereby granted under the Apache licence:

-	**Licence**

 	Copyright 2012 [P.Austermann] (https://github.com/Philzen) et. al.